Macbeth in Stride

 MacBeth In Stride

-Created and Performed by Whitney White
+Written and Performed by Whitney White

-Directed by Taibi Mager and Tyler Dobrowsky
+Directed by Taibi Magar and Tyler Dobrowsky

 Choreographed by Raja Feather Kelly